green-coding-solutions/documentation/content/en/docs/measuring/measurement-cluster.md

   + Metrics Provider for Machine Power: [IPMI]({{< relref "metric-providers/psu-energy-ac-ipmi-machine" >}})
   + Special: **SoftAWERE compatible**

+## How to choose

+### Profiling Machines

+These machines are configured to be best representative of an off-the-shelf energy configuration.

+This means:

+- CPU Power Hungry but user friendly features like TurboBoost are on
+- Low-Load multi-tasking optimizing features like HyperThreading are turned on
+- Frequency Limits and C-State-Limits which typically make workloads more reproducible for all tenants (and thus are typically activated in the cloud) are not set.

+You should choose these kind of machines to get an idea of how much actual energy an application might be using on an off-the-shelf installation.
+This energy value is thus very representative for desktop, home user or shared hosting situations.

+It is also very good to show how good your software can leverage sleep states or how good it mitigates wakeups and thus highlight it's power saving features.

+### Benchmarking Machines

+These machines are configured to increase reproducability by turning off some variance introducing features but still allow a reasonable difference between low load and high load scenarios on the machine

+- Strongly non linear features like TurboBoost and DVFS are turned off
+- Frequency is limited to only the base clock rate of the CPU
+- C-States are limited to C1 reduce latency from wakeups, but still let CPU not stay in a spin-lock

+You should choose these machine types if you want have strongly reproducible runs that are not impacted by home user configurations like power saving features.
+This also corresponds to configurations of most cloud vendors and thus are more represeantative of a cloud workload.

+Also consider to choose a machine that has the metric providers with sampling rates apt for the effect you want to capture.
+See [Sampling Rate Best Practices]({{< relref "best-practices/#3-sampling-rate">}})for more details.

+Drawbacks are that it cannot show the full potential how good an application leverages power saving features.

+### HPC Benchmarking

+These machines are configured for extreme compute scenarios effectively turning off all latency introducing features completely.
+Optionally some compute power improvements features like Pre-Fetching can be enabled

+HPC Benchmarking machines are only available in the enterprise plan as the must be configured to the users request.
+If you plan to make HPC Benchmarking on our cluster please contact us and send us your desired CPU, DRAM and GPU configuration and power capping settings.

 ## Setting up your own measurement cluster

 Please refer to the page [Installation of a Cluster]({{< relref "/docs/cluster/installation" >}})